As our body ages, it undergoes significant physiological changes. One such change is a shortening of

 connective tissue.
 A shortening of ligaments, fascia, tendons and capsules can reduce range of motion of moveable joints by as much as 25%.
 Stretching can prevent the shortening of this tissue and allow older adults to maintain flexibility.

-- Q How can I improve my balance as I age?
+- Q Will I lose flexibility as I age?

-- Q What are the benefits of exercise for older adults?
+- Q What type of personal trainer is best for an older adult?